Snake's Revenge: Development

-Konami produced Snake's Revenge following the release of the NES version of Metal Gear, as a sequel produced specifically for the Western market.
+Konami began development of Snake's Revenge following the release of the NES version of the first Metal Gear, as a sequel produced specifically for the Western market.
 Hideo Kojima, the designer of the original MSX2 version of Metal Gear, was not involved in the production of Snake's Revenge.
 According to Kojima, one of the developers working on Snake's Revenge informed him of the game.
-He then asked Kojima to develop a true sequel to Metal Gear.
-This inspired Kojima to direct his own sequel, Metal Gear 2: Solid Snake for the MSX2, which served as the sequel to Metal Gear in Japan.
-Snake's Revenge was released in North America and Europe with no corresponding Famicom version.
-The game has been referred to in publications by the alternate title of Snake's Revenge: Metal Gear II, although this title is never used in the actual game.
+He encouraged Kojima to develop a true sequel to Metal Gear with his team, inspiring Kojima to pursue development of Metal Gear 2: Solid Snake on the MSX2, which was released in Japan as the sequel to Metal Gear in place of Snake's Revenge.
+In turn, Snake's Revenge was released in North America and Europe with no corresponding Famicom version.
+Development of Snake's Revenge was handled by a Konami division in Kobe, which includes staff members who worked on Castlevania III: Dracula's Curse including lead programmer Hitoshi Akamatsu.

 When interviewed by Steven Kent in 1999, Kojima stated that he enjoyed Snake's Revenge and that he thought it was "faithful to the Metal Gear concept".
 While Kojima once jokingly stated that Snake's Revenge was "somewhat of a crappy game" during the 2009 Game Developers Conference, he later stated in an interview with Nintendo Power that he does not consider it to be a "bad game".

 A handheld electronic game for Snake's Revenge was published by Tiger Electronics.

-Compilations
+Compilation

-A port was included in Metal Gear Solid: Master Collection Vol. 1 for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S.
+Snake’s Revenge is included in Metal Gear Solid: Master Collection Vol. 1 for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S.